hanifsgy/SwipeIt/Pods/Target Support Files/Pods-SwipeItCommon-SwipeIt/Pods-SwipeItCommon-SwipeIt-acknowledgements.markdown

 ## Crashlytics

-Fabric: Copyright 2016 Twitter, Inc. All Rights Reserved.
+Fabric: Copyright 2017 Google, Inc. All Rights Reserved.
 Use of this software is subject to the terms and conditions of the Fabric Software and Services Agreement located at https://fabric.io/terms.
-Crashlytics Kit: Copyright 2016 Crashlytics, Inc. All Rights Reserved.
+Crashlytics Kit: Copyright 2017 Crashlytics, Inc. All Rights Reserved.
 Use of this software is subject to the terms and conditions of the Crashlytics Terms of Service located at http://try.crashlytics.com/terms/terms-of-service.pdf and the Crashlytics Privacy Policy located at http://try.crashlytics.com/terms/privacy-policy.pdf.
 OSS: http://get.fabric.io/terms/opensource.txt

-## DateTools
+## DateToolsSwift

 The MIT License (MIT)